Met4FoF/agentMET4FOF/docs/INSTALL.md

 visited in the browser after its launch.
 The following steps are required for this.

 1. [Install Docker](#install-docker)
-1. Pull and launch the agentMET4FOF Docker image either to
 1. a) [Start a container from the image for local use](#start-a-container-from-the-image-for-local-use)

    b) [Deploy the containerized agents via a webserver](#deploy-the-containerized-agents-via-a-webserver)